Foodservice Utility Carts Buying Guide

 Some carts have grooves near the perimeter of the shelves, again helpful for containing spills without affecting the ease of moving contents on and off the shelves.

-Utility Cart Handles
+Types of Utility Cart Handles

 There are two types of handles on utility carts – horizontal and vertical.